 Plot Synopsis: While Riker leads an away team to a female-dominated planet, a mysterious virus spreads among the Enterprise crew.

 Plot A and B Analysis: The teaser here isn’t particularly interesting, but it’s not bad.
 A freighter that’s been missing for seven years is suspected to have landed on Angel One, a female-dominated planet that is stuck in the 50’s in terms of gender relations.
 Troi hails them only to receive a rather chilly response, but they are permitted to send an away team.
 Plot A is about Angel One and the survivors, plot B is about the disease on board the Enterprise and the brewing Romulan trouble.
 They meet with the ruling council and things don’t go particularly well, they’re sent away to wait.
 When they return the away team is informed that yep, the freighter did have four survivors but they’re in hiding because they made trouble–doh!
 It’s not hard to imagine since the women here talk down to Riker literally every time he speaks.
 Meanwhile an illness that Wes contracted during a field trip starts to spread through the ship.
 Plot A plods on rather uninterestingly with lots of sexist cliches and no real surprises.
-Plot B isn’t any better: we know it’s little more than a plot device so the scheduled execution has some bite.
+Plot B isn’t any better: we know it’s little more than a plot device so the scheduled execution has little bite.
 Even this is undercut by the fact that the survivors refuse to leave the planet anyway.

 Favorite Scenes: The scene where Riker comes out dressed in indigenous apparel isn’t bad because of Marina and Denise having some good interaction.
 Geordi settling into the captain’s chair is nice to see also.
 Other than that, there aren’t any.